 1. Place the hard drive carrier on a flat surface.
 2. Insert the hard drive into the carrier with the printed circuit board side facing downward and so that the mounting holes in the drive align with those in the drive carrier.
-3. Secure the hard drive to the carrier with the screws included with the hard drive.
+3. Secure the hard drive to the carrier with the four screws included with the hard drive, securing it from the bottom of the carrier.
 4. Use the open handle of the drive carrier to insert the drive carrier into the open drive bay.
 5. Secure the drive carrier into the drive bay by closing the drive carrier handle.